Edward Kemp (playwright)

 Edward Thomas Kemp (born 9 October 1965) is an English playwright and theatre director.
-Since 2008 he has been Director of the Royal Academy of Dramatic Art (RADA).
+He was Director of the Royal Academy of Dramatic Art (RADA) from 2008 to 2021.

 Early life

 Kemp was born in Oxford, the son of Eric Kemp (then an Oxford theologian, later Dean of Worcester and Bishop of Chichester) and his wife Patricia née Kirk, daughter of Kenneth Kirk (also an Oxford theologian, latterly Bishop of Oxford).

-He was a chorister at Worcester Cathedral and a pupil at the King's School, Worcester.
+Kemp was a chorister at Worcester Cathedral and a pupil at the King's School, Worcester.
 He trained with the National Youth Theatre, and studied English Language and Literature at New College, Oxford.

 Directing

 After university, Kemp worked with the National Youth Theatre, before becoming an assistant director at the Chichester Festival Theatre, then with the Compass Theatre Company founded by Sir Anthony Quayle.

 From 1991 to 1996, Kemp was Staff Director at the Royal National Theatre, where he worked with directors including Steven Pimlott, Richard Eyre and Sir Nicholas Hytner.